 Andrews Sykes Group plc, company number 00175912, was incorporated in England and Wales under the Companies Act 1908-1917.
-The address of the registered office is given on page 20.
-The nature of the group's operations and its principal activities are set out in note 5 and in the directors' report on page 17.
+The address of the registered office is given on page 24.
+The nature of the group's operations and its principal activities are set out in note 5 and in the strategic report and directors' report on pages 5 to 16.